EndLess728/react-native-mediapipe-posedetection/README.md

 # react-native-mediapipe-posedetection

-PoseDetection using Google's MediaPipe models with pose landmark detection.
+High-performance pose detection for React Native using Google's MediaPipe models with optimized frame processing for smooth real-time tracking.

 > **⚠️ New Architecture Required**
 >
 > This library **only supports** React Native's **New Architecture** (Turbo Modules).
 You must enable the New Architecture in your app to use this library.

+## Features

+- ✨ Real-time pose detection via `react-native-vision-camera`
+- 🎯 33 pose landmarks per detected person
+- 🚀 Optimized for performance (~15 FPS throttling to prevent memory issues)
+- 📱 iOS & Android support
+- 🔥 GPU acceleration support
+- 🎨 Static image detection support
+- 🪝 Easy-to-use React hooks

 ## Requirements